Glenn Kirschner

-Glenn L. Kirschner (born January 2, 1961) is an American attorney, a former U.S. Army prosecutor, and an NBC News/MSNBC legal analyst.
+Glenn Louis Kirschner (born January 2, 1961) is an American attorney, a former U.S. Army prosecutor, a former assistant U.S. Attorney in the office of the United States Attorney for the District of Columbia and a former NBC News/MSNBC legal analyst.

 Early life

-Glenn Louis Kirschner was born in Brooklyn, New York City in 1961, and raised in New Jersey.
-He graduated from New Jersey's Point Pleasant Borough High School in 1979, where he wrestled and played football, and earned a U.S. Army Student Achievement Award.
-He attended Washington and Lee University, where he studied journalism.
+Glenn Louis Kirschner was born in Brooklyn, New York on January 2, 1961, and raised in New Jersey.
+He graduated from Point Pleasant Borough High School in 1979, where he wrestled and played football, and earned a U.S. Army Student Achievement Award.
+He then attended Washington and Lee University.
 While at Washington and Lee, he was awarded an Army ROTC scholarship and joined the Virginia Beta chapter of the Phi Kappa Psi fraternity.
 He played for the Washington and Lee Generals football team as a center on the offensive line for four seasons and was elected by his teammates as one of three team captains for his senior year.
-Kirschner earned Old Dominion Athletic Conference all-conference honors his sophomore, junior and senior years and was named a first-team Kodak All-American college football player his senior year.
+Kirschner earned Old Dominion Athletic Conference all-conference honors in his sophomore, junior and senior years and was named a first-team Kodak All-American college football player in his senior year.
 He was inducted into Washington and Lee University's Athletic Hall of Fame in 2009.

-Upon graduating from college in 1984, Kirschner obtained an educational deferment of his military service to attend law school.
-While attending New England Law Boston he earned two American Jurisprudence awards (in trial practice and wills, estates and trusts) and was designated a Board of Trustees Scholar after his second year.
+After graduating from Washington and Lee with a degree in journalism in 1984, Kirschner obtained an educational deferment of his military service to attend law school.
+While attending New England Law Boston, he earned two American Jurisprudence awards (in trial practice and wills, estates and trusts) and was designated a Board of Trustees Scholar after his second year.
 He received his J.D. degree cum laude in 1987 and entered active duty with the U.S. Army Judge Advocate General's Corps in January 1988.